 Modify Profile > Expert > Copy/Delete > Verify that files are copied correctly

 Note that the Verification option can significantly increase the backup time (as SyncBack calculates & compares the hash value of every file copied to destination), however you can reduce the time by specifying the files that SyncBack should or should not verify (using Verify Filter setting).
-Please refer to Verify files are copied correctly article for additional details on this option.
+Refer to our Verify files are copied correctly Knowledge Base article for additional details on this option.

 Integrity Checks verify the reliability of your backups and confirms that the backup is intact, unaltered and is kept free from corruption.
 This option is especially useful for archive files that are not changed or accessed frequently, so that you can check months or years later and ensure the backup files have not been tampered with or deleted.